 The concept of Total Return combines periodic cash flow with the change in value of the underlying asset.
 In a stock index, the total return is the dividend plus the price change over a period of time.
 In bonds, it’s the interest payment plus the price change.
 Total return calculations often assume that dividends or interest payments are reinvested in the underlying asset.

-You can look up lots of agriculture market data at the QuickStats website for the USDA National Agricultural Statistics Service.
-There we can find national average cash rents and land values for cropland.
+You can look up agriculture market data at the QuickStats website for the USDA National Agricultural Statistics Service.
+There, we can find national average cash rents and land values for cropland.
 Cash rents are the lease payments made by farmers to land owners when the form of lease is not a crop share or other type.
 Cash rents are typical for many types of rental properties, like apartments and offices, and they are very common with farmland owned by investors.
-Land owners have expenses that must be paid from cash rents, such as property taxes and any capital improvements they decide to make, but since property taxes are commonly low on agricultural land many analysts use cash rents as a proxy for the cash flow to land owners.
+Land owners have expenses that must be paid from cash rents, such as property taxes and any capital improvements they decide to make, but since property taxes are commonly low on agricultural land, many analysts use cash rents as a proxy for the cash flow to land owners.

 So, the Total Return to cropland consists of the net rents plus any change in the value of the land.
 Using 20 years of data from NASS (and cash rents as a proxy), Total Returns look like this nationally: